Hello, you! Welcome to the page I’ve been most reluctant to update, the ominous Food Section.

 Why ominous, you ask?

 It’s a complicated thing, diet.
 I’ve long had a bizarre relationship with food, weight and fitness.
-I’ve never had an eating disorder as such but my eating has been disordered: some years I consumed double dinners daily and have overeaten to a fantastic degree, and other years I’d eat nothing at all until 3pm.
+I’ve never had an eating disorder as such but my eating has been disordered: some years I consumed double dinners daily and have overeaten to a fantastic degree, and other years I’d eat nothing at all until 3pm, every day.
 I’ve been thin and not known it and more peculiarly, I’ve been fat and not known it, like some sort of anorexia in reverse!
-I’ve been fit and I’ve been, and continue to be, pretty dreadfully unfit.
+That seems a bizzare thing… I mean, we hear all the time about slim people who think (wrongly) that they’re fat, but not about people who are growing enormously and don’t notice!
+It’s not like I’m brimming with confidence, I didn’t think “oh I’m looking fabulous” but it didn’t seem to see the expansion that was happening in front of my own eyes.
+Talking about this reminds me of when my dad came out of a shop and declared he was on a diet as he’d had to buy a bigger size trouser in his usual shop.
+He was steadfast in his belief that, “you can’t just keep buying bigger britches!”.
+Maybe the fact I wore so much loungewear (read: pyjamas) meant that I didn’t notice because I didn’t have to buy bigger britches?!
+They’re pretty stretchy and accommodating…

-I’m currently carrying more weight than I think is good for me, but more than that, I’m sick of eating food that doesn’t nourish.
+I’m currently carrying more weight than I think is good for me, but more than that, I’m sick of eating food that doesn’t nourish and make me feel good.

 I’m tired of having so little balance in the health, diet and fitness front.